Are you wondering about “what equipment I would need to set up a decent home recording studio?”

 1. Dynamic microphones:

-Dynamic microphones have reasonable price and used for multi-purpose, including recording vocals and instruments.
+Dynamic microphones have reasonable prices and used for multi-purpose, including recording vocals and instruments.

-They are less sensitivity than condenser mics, as a result, they reduce background-noise better.
+They are less sensitive than condenser mics, as a result, they reduce background-noise better.

 2. Condenser microphones:

 Condenser microphones are very popular in recording studios.
-It’s a good idea for recording vocals and instruments task.
+It’s a good idea for recording vocals and instrument tasks.

 They are highly sensitive but they need phantom 48 volts.
 The quality sound is better than dynamic mics, however, they are a little bit affected by temperature & humidity.